ryanmokeefe/mehn-lab/README.md

 * The ability to create (C) a record of your model
 * The ability to read (R) a single record of your model (a show view)
 * The ability to read (R) multiple records of your model (a list view)
-* The ability to update (U) a record of your model
-* The ability to delete (D) a record of your model